COVID-19 Information and Resources

 - Offering financial assistance for food purchases.
 Immigrants can receive CalFresh if at least one member of the household has legal residency.

 Taxpayers do not need to claim any special treatment or call FTB to qualify for this relief.
 For more detailed information, visit the Franchise Tax Board website.

-Please visit the County of Santa Clara Department of Tax and Collections website for more detailed information.
+Please visit the County of Santa Clara Department of Tax and Collections website for more detailed information on property taxes.

 The Department of Motor Vehicles (DMV) has asked law enforcement officers to exercise discretion for 60 days in their enforcement of driver license and vehicle registration expiration dates beginning on March 16, 2020.
 The DMV may also waive vehicle registration penalties.

 To protect Californians, walk-in appointments and behind-the-wheel driving tests are currently suspended.
 Check the DMV website for the most up-to-date information or to utilize their online services.

 The Department of Homeland Security will be extending the REAL ID deadline to October 1, 2021 due to the ongoing public health crisis.

 Beware of scams, payday lenders, and video conferencing security:

 As during any disaster situation, scammers attempt to target our most vulnerable neighbors.
 Help stop scams by sharing this information with your family and friends.